We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

-The Progressive Corporation is an insurance—property & casualty business with stocks listed in the US.
+The Progressive Corporation is an insurance-property & casualty business with stocks listed in the US.
 Progressive shares (PGR) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$94.39 – a decrease of 2.21% over the previous week.
+Its last market close was US$87.11 – an increase of 0.06% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Progressive